Notre Dame Cathedral

 The Cathedral

 Sainte-Chapelle, about 300 metres west on the same island within the Palais de Justice, is often overlooked in favour of Notre-Dame but deserves equal billing.
-The 13th-century chapel’s upper level has 15 metres of continuous stained glass covering three sides; the effect when the sun is at the right angle is extraordinary.
-Entry is around €13 and it is significantly less visited than Notre-Dame.
+The 13th-century chapel’s upper level has 15 metres of continuous stained glass covering three sides – when the sun hits it at the right angle, the effect is extraordinary.
+Entry is around 13 euros and the queues are manageable.
+This is arguably a more purely beautiful space than Notre-Dame and far less crowded.

 Eating in the Area

-The Latin Quarter on the Left Bank, immediately south across the bridge from Notre-Dame, is the student neighbourhood around the Sorbonne.
-The worst restaurants in Paris are on the Rue de la Huchette strip aimed at tourists from the bridges; the better options are one street back or further into the quartier.
+The Latin Quarter on the Left Bank, south across the bridge, has the worst tourist restaurants in Paris on the Rue de la Huchette strip and genuinely good options one street back or further into the quartier.
+Bouillon Chartier on Rue du Faubourg Montmartre (15 minutes north) is the practical answer for unpretentious French food at fair prices – a pre-war canteen-style restaurant since 1896, dishes at 8-15 euros.

 Where to Stay